-Some of the earliest references to modern crystal ladder design I've found were written by Jack Hardcastle and published in RadCom and QST — I later confirmed this by reading this article by Wes, W7ZOI.
+Some of the earliest references to modern crystal ladder design I've found were written by Jack Hardcastle and published in RadCom and QST — I later confirmed this by reading work by Wes, W7ZOI and others.
 Hardcastle's and Haywards' work proved foundational for the experimenters that followed including David Gordon-Smith, Chris Trask, Jim Kortge and many others.

 Steder and Hardcastle's combined experience assessing and/or documenting crystal ladder design spans decades.

 Their QEX article Crystal Ladder Filters for All may be legally downloaded from the ARRL website here.